bih.button.backtotop.text

 Contact Admission Office

-7am to 8pm: Upon arrival at the hospital, please proceed to the second floor of the Main Hospital Building to check-in and sign the Application and Consent for Hospital Admission.
+7am to 8pm: Upon arrival at the hospital, please proceed to the second floor of Building B to check-in and sign the Application and Consent for Hospital Admission.

-8pm to 7am: Upon arrival at the hospital, please contact the registration desk at the emergency room on the ground floor of the Main Hospital Building to check-in and sign the Application and Consent for Hospital Admission.
+8pm to 7am: Upon arrival at the hospital, please contact the registration desk at the emergency room on the ground floor of Building B to check-in and sign the Application and Consent for Hospital Admission.

 Hospital Services and Facilities